byako/byako.github.io/about.md

-Testing jackyll and ruby and github pages and whatnot
+Testing jekyll and ruby and github pages and whatnot